2023 Newspaper Conference Program October 19

 New business models to support local news

-In this session, Ross McDuffie, chief portfolio officer of the National Trust for Local News and Maine Trust for Local News, will provide valuable insights on innovative business models that can effectively sustain local news.
-Specifically, he will delve into the National Trust for Local News and the Maine Trust for Local News, two organizations that have been established to support local journalism.
+In this session, Ross McDuffie, chief portfolio officer of the National Trust for Local News, will provide valuable insights on their emerging business model and the transformation work underway to future-proof local news.
+Specifically, he will delve into the National Trust for Local News and the Maine Trust for Local News, two organizations established to conserve, transform, and sustain local news.

 10:00 – 11:00 AM